EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/MPPT%20solar%20charge%20controller%20final%20product.PNG)

-An Arduino based Maximum Power Point Tracking (MPPT) solar charge controller circuit, capable of charging a 2V sealed lead acid battery and driving the following two loads:
+This document explains the construction of an Arduino based Maximum Power Point Tracking (MPPT) solar charge controller circuit, capable of charging a 2V sealed lead acid battery and driving the following two loads:
 * A 2V LED
 * A Mobile Phone (rated at 5V down to 0.5A)